+The UBC developed an inventory of all broadband assets within the state to gauge where things are going well and also where gaps might exist.
 The broadband system is made up of various infrastructure elements, including everything from cables and underground conduit to towers and antennae.
 It is also made up of a myriad of soft assets such as programs, organizations, activities, skills training, and technical assistance.
 This section describes on a high level the assets that are owned by the State of Utah and the various state agencies and other public entities that comprise the publicly-owned broadband infrastructure.